Sir-seju/Sir-seju/README.md

 <h1 align="center">Hello 👋, I'm Uwasan Samuel Maku</h1>
 <h3 align="center">A passionate AWS Solutions Architect / Devops Engineer from Nigeria</h3>

+# What do i do on a day to day?

+- ⚡ Fun fact **When I'm not architecting cloud infrastructure or debugging code on my desk, you can find me with a nice sandwich full of mayo binge watching classic movies.**

 - 🔭 I’m currently working on **Kubernetes projects**

 - 🌱 I’m currently learning **Ansible**